iarsystems/iar-vsc-build/docs/pages/user_guide.rst

 C-STAT
 ------

-You can run C-STAT on your project with the ``iar: Run C-STAT Analysis`` task, and clear the warnings with ``iar: Clear C-STAT Diagnostics``.
+You can run C-STAT on your project with the ``iar-cstat: Run C-STAT Analysis`` task, and clear the warnings with ``iar-cstat: Clear C-STAT Diagnostics``.
 When running these tasks, VS Code might prompt you about scanning the task output, and it is recommended to select ``Never scan the task output for iar-cstat tasks``, since these tasks do not use a regular problem matcher.
 C-STAT will run the checks selected in your project settings in Embedded Workbench, but you can filter the messages in VS Code